actuallyzefe/Tour-Booking-API/README.md

 # Booking API
 I built an booking api with mongoose.
-Users can select the range of distance for hotels Users can post comments and review hotels and can rank with starts.
+Users can select the range of distance for hotels Users can post comments and review hotels and can rank with stars.

 # How to install ?